polterguy/magic.node/README.md

 ## Usage

-You can include the following NuGet packages into your project to access Magic Node directly.
+You can include the following NuGet packages into your project to use magic.node in your own projects.

-* `magic.node` - Core node parts.
+* `magic.node` - Core node parts
-* `magic.node.extensions` - Contains support for expressions, the Hyperlambda serializer and de-serializer, in addition to the typing system, plus some helper interfaces used by other parts of Magic.
+* `magic.node.extensions` - Contains support for expressions, the Hyperlambda serializer and de-serializer, in addition to the typing system, plus some helper interfaces used by other parts of Magic

 However, all of these packages are indirectly included when you use Magic.